 4. Experience One of Puerto Rico’s Bio Bays

 With only 5 Bioluminescent bays in the world, Puerto Rico is home to 3 of them.
-Ever see pictures or videos of ocean water lighting up blue at night?
+Have you ever seen pictures or videos of ocean water lighting up blue at night?
 Like the bio bays, the water has flagellates, tiny micro-organisms that cause the bay to light up light blue!

-The most popular way to see the bay is by a boat ride or kayaking at night.
-Seeing the bio bays is one of the top things to do in Puerto Rico since it’s such a unique experience, however, please note that the bays tend to not light up as bright as you have seen in edited photos.
+The most popular way to see the bay is by boat ride or kayaking at night.
+Seeing the bio bays is one of the best things to do in Puerto Rico since it’s such a unique experience, however, please note that the bays tend not to light up as bright as you have seen in edited photos.

 For the best opportunity to see them, it is best to go when it is closer to a new moon when the sky is darkest.